Archdiocese of Louisville: 1841 to 1855

 In 1841, recognizing the increased population and importance of Louisville, Gregory XVI suppressed the Diocese of Bardstown and erected the Diocese of Louisville in its place.
 He designated St. Louis Church in Louisville as its new cathedral.
 Like the Diocese of Bardstown, the new diocese covered the entire state of Kentucky.
 Flaget became the first bishop of Louisville.

-In 1848, Pope Pius IX appointed Monsignor Martin Spalding as coadjutor bishop in Louisville to assist Flaget.
+In 1848, Pope Pius IX appointed Martin Spalding as coadjutor bishop in Louisville to assist Flaget.
 That same year, 40 Trappists monks purchased 1,600 acres in Nelson County from the Sisters of Loretto.
 It became Gethsemani Abbey in 1850, the first Trappist monastery in the United States.
 Seeing the need for a new cathedral, Flaget started construction of the Cathedral of the Assumption in 1849.
 The new cathedral was built around the older St. Louis Cathedral; workers disassembled the old structure, carrying it out piece by piece through the doors of the new cathedral.

 After Flaget's death in 1850, Spalding automatically succeeded him as bishop of Louisville.
 When Spalding became bishop, the diocese had a Catholic population exceeding 30,000, with 43 churches, ten chapels, and 40 priests.
 One of his first acts was to visit every parish, school and other Catholic institution in the diocese.
 He founded an orphanage for boys in 1850.
 He continued the construction of the Cathedral of the Assumption, dedicating it in 1852.

 In 1853, Pope Pius IX erected the Diocese of Covington, taking Eastern Kentucky from the Diocese of Louisville.
 By the late 19th century, large numbers of German and Irish Catholic immigrants were arriving in Louisville.